 While non-student employment is allowed while enrolled in the program, students employed while enrolled will be expected to meet all expectations regarding attendance, research, and the program's timeline of academic milestons.
 Satisfactory performance related to these requirements will be assessed by the student's Dissertation Advisor, Program Coordinator, and Program, Graduate School, and College of Graduate Studies policies.
 At Clemson, students holding full-time employment are not eligible for assistantships.
+At MUSC, trainees may spend, on average, an additional 25% of their time (e.g., 10 hours per week) in part time research, teaching, or employment, as long as those activities do not interfere with or lengthen the duration of their training; activities beyond this allowance may make the student ineligible for assistantships, including reduced tuition.

-Students employed or engaged in any entrepreneurial activity not associated with their enrollment in the BDSI program will be expected to meet all Clemson University and Medical University of South Carolina conflict of interest criteria, including reporting conflicts of interest to their advisor, to remain eligible for enrollment in the program.
+Students employed or engaged in any employment and entrepreneurial activity not associated with their enrollment in the BDSI program will be expected to meet all Clemson University and Medical University of South Carolina conflict of interest criteria, including reporting conflicts of interest to their advisor, to remain eligible for enrollment in the program.